dylanjw/frakensync/README.md

             )
             params['rate'] = rate

-        # make_request will be a coroutine or a regular callable depending on the
+        # make_request will be a frankensync decorated function that will return a coroutine or a regular callable depending on the
         # calling context.
 Therefore we don't need to use an AwaitOrNot here.
         return await make_request(method, params)
 ```